superfly/docs/elixir/the-basics/clustering.html.md

 ---

 Elixir and the BEAM have the incredible ability to be clustered together and processes can pass messages seamlessly to each other between nodes.
-Fly makes clustering easy!
+Fly.io makes clustering easy!
 This extra (and totally optional) portion of the guide walks you through clustering your Elixir application.

-There are 2 parts to getting clustering quickly setup on Fly.
+There are 2 parts to getting clustering quickly setup on Fly.io.

 - Installing and using `libcluster`
 - Scaling our application to multiple VMs